About me

 In 2024, I completed my Postgraduate Diploma in Cognitive Behavioural Therapies at King’s College London and now work as a qualified CBT therapist.

-Prior to joining the NHS, I worked for one year as an Assistant Psychologist with older adults living with dementia.
-I also worked for a year as a Support Worker supporting children and young people with epilepsy and associated neurological conditions, including learning disabilities and learning difficulties.
+Prior to joining the NHS, I worked as an Assistant Psychologist with older adults living with dementia.
+I also worked as a Support Worker working with children and young people with epilepsy and associated neurological conditions, including learning disabilities and learning difficulties.

 Member organisations